Texas Red Chili

 Preparations:

-Prep ingredients.
-Spread meat out onto a large baking sheet and sprinkle with the corn flour.
+Spread the cubed meat out onto a large baking sheet and sprinkle with the corn flour.

 In a large cast iron or heavy pot, over medium high heat, heat pan and add 2 tablespoons each of the butter and olive oil